alhassy/gentle-intro-to-reflection/README.md

 It would be really nice to simply replace the last line by a macro, say `induction`.
 Unfortunately, for that I would need to obtain the name `+-rid′`, which as far as I could tell is not possible with the current reflection mechanism.

+# Our First Real Proof Tactic

+When we have a proof `p : x ≡ y` it is a nuisance to have to write `sym p` to prove `y ≡ x` ─we have to remember which ‘direction’ `p`.
+Let's alleviate such a small burden, then use the tools here to alleviate a larger burden later; namely, rewriting subexpressions.

+Given `p : x ≡ y`, we cannot simply yield `def (quote sym) [ 𝓋𝓇𝒶 p ]` since `sym` actually takes four arguments ─compare when we quoted `_≡_` earlier.
+Instead, we infer type of `p` to be, say, `quoteTerm (_≡_ {ℓ} {A} x y)`.
+Then we can correctly provide all the required arguments.

+    ≡-type-info : Term → TC (Arg Term × Arg Term × Term × Term)
+    ≡-type-info (def (quote _≡_) (𝓁 ∷ 𝒯 ∷ arg _ l ∷ arg _ r ∷ [])) = returnTC (𝓁 , 𝒯 , l , r)
+    ≡-type-info _ = typeError [ strErr "Term is not a ≡-type." ]

+What if later we decided that we did not want a proof of `x ≡ y`, but rather of `x ≡ y`.
+In this case, the orginal proof `p` suffices.
+Rather than rewriting our proof term, our macro could try providing it if the symmetry application fails.

+    {- Syntactic sugar for trying a computation, if it fails then try the other one -}
+    try-fun : ∀ {a} {A : Set a} → TC A → TC A → TC A
+    try-fun = catchTC

+    syntax try-fun t f = try t or-else f

+With the setup in hand, we can now form our macro:

+    macro
+      apply₁ : Term → Term → TC ⊤
+      apply₁ p goal = try (do τ ← inferType p 𝓁 , 𝒯 , l , r ← ≡-type-info τ unify goal (def (quote sym) (𝓁 ∷ 𝒯 ∷ 𝒽𝓇𝒶 l ∷ 𝒽𝓇𝒶 r ∷ 𝓋𝓇𝒶 p ∷ [])))
+		      or-else
+			   unify goal p

+For example,

+    postulate x y : ℕ
+    postulate q : x + 2 ≡ y

+    {- Same proof yields two theorems! (งಠ_ಠ)ง -}
+    _ : y ≡ x + 2
+    _ = apply₁ q

+    _ : x + 2 ≡ y
+    _ = apply₁ q

+Let's furnish ourselves with the ability to inspect the *produced* proofs.

+    {- Type annotation -}
+    syntax has A a = a ∶ A -- “\:”

+    has : ∀ (A : Set) (a : A) → A
+    has A a = a

+Let's try this on an arbitrary type:

+    woah : {A : Set} (x y : A) → x ≡ y → (y ≡ x) × (x ≡ y)
+    woah x y p = apply₁ p , apply₁ p

+      where -- Each invocation generates a different proof, indeed:

+      first-pf : (apply₁ p ∶ (y ≡ x)) ≡ sym p
+      first-pf = refl

+      second-pf : (apply₁ p ∶ (x ≡ y)) ≡ p
+      second-pf = refl

+**Exercise:** When we manually form a proof invoking symmetry we simply write, for example, `sym p` and the implict arguments are inferred.
+We can actually do the same thing here!
+We were a bit dishonest above. 👂 Rewrite `apply₁`, call it `apply₂, so that the ~try` block is a single, unparenthesised, `unify` call.

+**Exercise:** Extend the previous macro so that we can prove statements of the form `x ≡ x` regardless of what `p` proves.
+Aesthetics hint: `try_or-else_` doesn't need brackets in this case, at all.

+    macro
+      apply₃ : Term → Term → TC ⊤
+      apply₃ p goal = ⋯

+    yummah : {A : Set} {x y : A} (p : x ≡ y)  →  x ≡ y  ×  y ≡ x  ×  y ≡ y
+    yummah p = apply₃ p , apply₃ p , apply₃ p

+**Exercise:** Write the following seemingly silly macro.
+Hint: You cannot use the `≡-type-info` method directly, instead you must invoke `getType` beforehand.

+    ≡-type-info′ : Name → TC (Arg Term × Arg Term × Term × Term)
+    ≡-type-info′ = ⋯

+    macro
+      sumSides : Name → Term → TC ⊤
+      sumSides n goal = ⋯

+    _ : sumSides q ≡ x + 2 + y
+    _ = refl